444A49/minifindings/README.md

 ### Shell access

 You can easily shell the RC by plugging a USB to Ethernet adapter.
-Plug the ethernet cable to your pc and `telnet` to 192.168.3.10.
+Plug the ethernet cable to your PC, set `192.168.3.2` as your PC IP address, and `telnet` to 192.168.3.10.
 It gives you root access.

 ### Firmware

 RC's firmware is completely unencrypted.
 You can download it from the [Dank Drone Downloader](http://dankdronedownloader.co.uk/DDD2/app/) website and extract the files with [binwalk](https://github.com/ReFirmLabs/binwalk).

+### Dumping

+You can easily dump all the files by creating a `tar` file and sending it over the network with `nc`.
+First, on your PC, put `nc` in listening mode, dumping what it receives to a file:

+`nc -l -p 1234 > rc.tar`

+This will open port `1234` in your PC and create a file named `rc.tar` that you can uncompress later.
+Then, in the RC, run this command:

+`tar -cv --exclude="sys" --exclude="proc" / | nc 192.168.3.2 1234`

+This will `tar` all the contents of the root filesystem, excluding `sys` and `proc` and pipe it over `nc`.
+Then you can uncompress the file in your PC.

+A better and more complete approach would be `cat`ing `/dev/mtd*`, which in theory will give you the full filesystem, but in practice the dumps that this create are incomplete; for example, they lack of the `tmp` folder.

 #### Files